christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

 #### `pulseIn_set` Function Spesification
 - inputs:
-  - `pin`: pin number for pulse measurement
+  - `pin`: pin number for pulse measurement.
   - `val`: "HIGH" or "LOW".
-Pulse is measured when this state is detected
+Pulse is measured when this state is detected.
   - `numTrials`: number of trials used for average.
 Default value is 5.
 - returns:
-  - `duration`: an average of pulse length measurements
+  - `duration`: an average of pulse length measurements.

 #### `pulseIn_set` Operation
 This function works as follows:
-1. Set `pin` to the OUTPUT mode.
+1. Set `pin` to the `OUTPUT` mode.
 2. Set `pin` to the opposite logic level of `val` and wait a little.
 3. Set `pin` to the logic level of `val`.
 For the ultrasonic sensor, this will trigger a distance measurement.
 4. Start a timer.